Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 which is better known for LSD, meditation, and yoga than for Hilbert spaces and momentum operators.
 They argued that telekinesis was possible: if matter can alter consciousness, consciousness should be able to alter matter.
-But they also took seriously the idea of non-locality---namely, that microscopic particles can act in concert even when separated by huge distances (i.e. billions of light-years).
+But they also took seriously the idea of non-locality&ndash;-namely, that microscopic particles can act in concert even when separated by huge distances (i.e. billions of light-years).
 Einstein dismissed this idea as "spooky action at a distance," but it turns out to be true.
 It's kind of hard to believe, but much of contemporary quantum information science, including quantum